bcgsc/ntSynt/README.md

-                        List of window sizes for iterative rounds [100 10 5] --indel INDEL         Threshold for indel detection [500] --dry-run             Print out the commands that will be executed -v, --version         show program's version number and exit
+                        List of window sizes for iterative rounds [100 10 5] --indel INDEL         Threshold for indel detection [500] --dry-run             Print out the commands that will be executed --benchmark           Store benchmarks for each step of the ntSynt pipeline -v, --version         show program's version number and exit
 ```